 Sencha Touch 2: Native packaging, device APIs, and major performance improvements

-- A rationalized config system make it easier and more predictable to set up your Touch app.
+A rationalized config system makes it easier and more predictable to set up your Touch app.
 Instead of having to learn every different way in which to configure a component, the new config system streamlines setting up your components.
 And of course, it’s backwards compatible with the old way.

 On top of all these performance features, Sencha Touch 2 will be built on the same architecture as Ext JS 4, so the class system, custom framework builds, and all the robust enterprise features from Ext JS will be available in Touch 2.

 These are just a few of the incredible new set of capabilities we’re bringing to Touch 2.
 We’ve been busy at work building it and we look forward to sharing the first betas as soon as possible.
 And a quick plug for SenchaCon in October — we’ll be doing a deep dive in practically every part of the framework so don’t miss it!
 We think you’ll be pleasantly surprised at just how wicked fast building and deploying Touch 2 apps will be.